 - Doctoral Student Assembly’s operations and procedures to be used for the election of its members are established by the University General Regulations.

 - Doctoral Student Assembly’s members are guaranteed access to the data necessary for the performance of their institutional tasks in compliance with the legislation in force.

 - An Advocate is established for the students of the University.

-- The Advocate is appointed by the Rector based on a proposal by the Student Assembly after consulting the Academic Senate, from among persons of proven professional competence, for a period of two academic years, renewable immediately only once.
+- A Student Advocate is appointed by the Rector, based on a proposal by the Student Assembly and after consulting the Academic Senate, from among persons of proven professional competence, for a period of two academic years, renewable immediately only once.
 The Board of Governors establishes the Student Advocate’s emoluments.

 - The Student Advocate is available to assist students in exercising their rights and to receive any complaints.
 The Student Advocate is entitled to conduct investigations and reports to the Rector, who acts within his/her jurisdiction in relation to the specific case.
 Students may contact the Advocate anonymously, and elements that might identify them must remain anonymous.
 Students are not entitled to access to administrative documents.

-- The Equal Opportunities, Employee Well-being and Inclusion Committee promotes initiatives implementing equal opportunities and recognition of the differences between man and woman within the meaning of applicable Italian and Community legislation.
-It ensures respect of the principle of non-discrimination based on gender and sexual orientation and offers support to victims of violations and oppression.
-The Committee also ensures that no workplace harassment occurs within the University.
+- The Equal Opportunities, Employee Well-being and Inclusion Committee promotes initiatives implementing equal opportunities and recognition of gender difference within the meaning of applicable Italian and Community legislation.
+It ensures respect of the principle of non-discrimination and offers support to victims of violations and oppression.
+The Committee also ensures that workplace harassment does not occur within the University.